Top Things to Think About Before Installing a Pool

 How big or small is your pool?

 The size of your lot or property will determine the size and shape of your swimming pool.
-So, it is recommended to get in touch with your council first to check what are the requirements for installing a pool.
+So, it is recommended to get in touch with the council first to check what are the requirements for installing a pool.

 It is easier to build a pool on level property.
 Urban sites usually have strict requirements when it comes to installing a swimming pool near property boundaries, so you need to be aware that shading from other buildings.
 Neighbouring trees might also limit the position of your pool.